-Astrill’s marketing team does a great job of advertising it as one of the best VPNs out there — but are they telling the truth about how good it is?
+Astrill’s marketing team does a great job of advertising it as one of the best VPNs out there, especially in China — but are they telling the truth about how good it is?

-I went ahead and tested its every feature and analyzed its privacy policies and security measures to see if it’s good enough to recommend.
-I also paid good attention to its server network, speeds, torrenting support, gaming, streaming and finally made up my mind about it.
+I tested every feature and analyzed its privacy policies and security measures to see if it’s good enough to recommend.
+I also paid attention to its server network, speeds, torrenting support, gaming, streaming and finally made up my mind about it.

 Short on Time?
 Here Are My Key Findings

 Astrill VPN Features — Updated in February 2023

 Number of devices per license

 Streaming – Works With Most Popular Platforms, but With a Lot of Effort

 Astrill managed to unblock every streaming platform I tested, but only on specific servers.
 Most VPNs have specific streaming servers that unblock different streaming platforms, but with Astrill, everything’s a lottery.
 It doesn’t provide you with specialized streaming servers, and if you want to unblock a specific streaming platform you need to message the support team and hope to get a server recommendation.
 Since most of its locations don’t work at all, it’s hard to watch anything.

 Before I started testing, I reached out to Astrill’s support team to see which server they recommend.
 After a series of questions, the customer support rep gave me a long tutorial mentioning that any US server will do with StealthVPN (a protocol developed by Astrill) — he didn’t give me a server, but an entire protocol.
 The StealthVPN protocol uses obfuscation, which makes your connection to the VPN invisible to firewalls and websites.
 This means that you can technically use it to bypass geoblocks.
 The problem is that even after following the tutorial, I couldn’t unblock any streaming platform using StealthVPN.